Topics

 So, it’s difficult to assume a person’s body and weight condition only with caloric intake.

-On the other hand, thin people don't have caloric restrictions, so their present weight and their base weight are often close.
-Therefore, thin A won't gain weight even if she eats a lot, and B and C will gain weight as soon as they eat.
+Therefore, ‘thin A’ won't gain weight even if she eats a lot, and B and C will gain weight immediately as soon as they eat a lot.

 ▽Example of Hozumi Hasegawa, the professional boxer who defended his title ten times as the twenty-sixth Champion of WBC World bantamweight class.